-The requirements for flood protection measures due to high river runoff rates and storm surges are included in safety standard KTA 2207 "Flood Protection for Nuclear Power Plants".
+The requirements for flood protection measures due to high river runoff rates and storm surges are included in safety standard KTA 2207 "Flood Protection for Nuclear Power Plants", whose current revision is nearing completion.
+On 8 December 2021, the corresponding draft revised safety standard in the version 2021-12 was adopted by the KTA.
 According to this standard, permanent flood protection measures must always be provided.
-Under special boundary conditions, protection against the difference between the water levels of the flood with an exceedance probability of $10^{-2}/a$ and the design water level of $10^{-4}/a$ may also be provided by temporary measures.
+Under special boundary conditions, protection against the difference between the water levels of the flood with an exceedance probability of 10-2/a and the design water level of 10-4/a may also be provided by temporary measures.
+An additional assessment of the robustness of the nuclear power plants against flooding was performed by the RSK after the reactor accident in Fukushima.
+The basis for this assessment was the assumption of a flood with a probability that is one order of magnitude lower than the design basis flood (i.e. a flood with an occurrence frequency of 10-5/a).
+The assessment concluded that sufficient safety margins are available also for a flood event with this low probability.